danghung-dev/aws/Exam.md

 Q. You are a solutions architect who has been asked to do some consulting for a US company that produces re-useable rocket parts.
 They have a new web application that needs to be built and this application must be stateless.
 Which three services could you use to achieve this?

 RDS, DynamoDB & Elasticache.

+## de thi so 1
+Q. Which is a correct example of a synchronous data replication?

+Q. What is the AWS Lambda resource limit for the amount of ephemeral disk capacity allocated per invocation?

 ## Last exam in Udemy